OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ## Specify which Office applications can host your add-in

 By default, an add-in is installable in all Office applications supported by the specified add-in type (that is, Mail, Task pane, or Content).
-For example, a task pane add-in is installable by default on Access, Word, Notebook, PowerPoint, Project, and Excel.
+For example, a task pane add-in is installable by default on Access, Excel, OneNote, PowerPoint, Project, and Word.

 To ensure that your add-in is installable in a subset of Office applications, use the [Hosts](../reference/manifest/hosts.md) and [Host](../reference/manifest/host.md) elements in the manifest.

-For example, the following **Hosts** and **Host** declaration specifies that the add-in can install on any release of Excel, which includes Excel on the web, Windows, and iOS, but cannot be installed on any other Office application.
+For example, the following **Hosts** and **Host** declaration specifies that the add-in can install on any release of Excel, which includes Excel on the web, Windows, and iPad, but cannot be installed on any other Office application.

 ```xml
 <Hosts>